wietsedejong/Awesomewm/README.md

 I use awesome in POP-OS or Linux mint this make my set-up family friendly.
 The POP-0S desktop or Linux Mint for wife and kids and Awesome for me.
-Quick tip: instaling awesome window manager alongside XFCE desktop works good beacouse XFCE is higly modular.
+Quick tip: instaling awesome window manager alongside XFCE desktop or LXQT works good beacouse XFCE and LXQT or higly modular.
 You can use de XFCE widgets in your taskbar.

 # My Keybindings